EMH333/EMH_Website/content/posts/2019/07/create-your-own-CLI.md

 if you like simply by creating another if statement and putting the commands you want to run in there.
 It is worth noting I could have created aliases or done some other stuff to do this same thing but I wanted to give this a shot.
 I know this isn't best practice code either but I had to start somewhere and it works for my use case.
 I will do a refactor if needed.

+The current version, that I use every day, is on GitHub and can be found [here](https://github.com/EMH333/emh_cmd).

 Thanks for following along and hopefully this helped someone work on their own personal command line interface!